falcosecurity/falco-website/content/en/docs/concepts/outputs/formatting.md

 - Using the `append_output` configuration option in `falco.yaml` to add output text or fields to a subset of loaded rules
 - Adding an override to a specific rule to replace its output

+## Character encoding of field values

+Since Falco 0.45, [rule conditions](/docs/concepts/rules/conditions/#string-matching-and-character-encoding) evaluate original field bytes.
+Falco applies output encoding when constructing the alert: control characters are escaped, and invalid UTF-8 sequences are replaced with the Unicode replacement character `�` (`U+FFFD`).
+Valid printable UTF-8 remains readable.

+Plain text output uses the same JSON string escaping policy as JSON output.
+For example, a newline appears as the two characters `\n` in the serialized alert, rather than creating another line.
+Quotes and backslashes are escaped too.
+A JSON parser decodes those JSON escapes when reading string values; the invalid UTF-8 bytes replaced with `�` cannot be recovered from the alert.

+When upgrading from Falco 0.44 or earlier, review downstream parsers that relied on the old sanitization of control characters, or on unescaped quotes and backslashes in plain text alerts.
+Output encoding does not change the bytes evaluated by the rule condition.

 ## Appending Extra Output and Fields with `append_output`

 The `append_output` option can be specified in the `falco.yaml` configuration file.
 You can use it to add extra output to rules specified by source, tag, name, or to all rules unconditionally.
 The `append_output` section is a list of items that are applied in the order they appear.